Mechree/ML-CS-6840-Project/deliverables/scripts/k-means/k-means.md

 ### Silhouette Score

 The Silhouette Score evaluates how well each data point fits within its assigned cluster, and how distinctly separated it is from other clusters.
+Values range between -1 and 1.
+A 1 means the data point fits very well in its own cluster.
+0 indicates the data point is between clusters or the clusters are overlapping. -1 means the data point is in the wrong cluster.

 ### Normalized Mutual Index (NMI)